practicaldsc/fa24/env-setup.md

     bash Miniforge3-$(uname)-$(uname -m).sh
     ```

+When you're asked `"Do you wish to update your shell profile..."`, type `yes` and hit enter.

 Now, if you restart your Terminal, it should show `(base)` at the start of each line.
 This is telling you you're in the base, or default, `conda` environment.

 {: .yellow }